 - 8 corn tortillas (5 - 6 inch)

 - 3/4 cup cheddar cheese or shredded Mexican cheese blend

 - 2 Roma tomatoes or 1 cup grape tomatoes, diced

 - 2 cups shredded romain or iceberg lettuce

-Add garlic, chili powder, cumin, onion powder and cayenne pepper and continue to cook until beef is just cooked through, about 1 minute.
+- Add garlic, chili powder, cumin, onion powder and continue to cook until beef is just cooked through, about 1 minute.

 - Guacamole or diced avocados